rschristopher/rschristopher.github.io/src/references/nostr.md

 As such, a Nostr client app is like a web browser.
-Regardless of which web browser you use, you are looking at the same websites.
+Regardless of which web browser you use, you can be looking at the same website.
-Regardless of which Nostr client you use, you are looking at the same social network.
+Regardless of which Nostr client you use, you can be looking at the same Nostr feed.

+## Why is Nostr?